 - DEPERSONALIZE – Similar to De-cluttering, de-personalizing is removing all the personal family photos, and your taste decor.
 Where de-cluttering is a generic term for removing extra unnecessary furniture and decor items within the home, de-personalizing is removing things that are personal to you.
 Buyers again, need to be able to mentally see their stuff in the home, their personal items, their family photos, so having yours up just makes that harder.

 - HOA & COMMUNITY DOCS & HOME INFO – Most of all neighborhoods nowadays are built in a PUD that has an HOA, especially the developments that are condos, villas, or townhomes.
-They will most certainly have an HOA with regime and community fees, especially those in gated resorts like Kiawah, Seabrook, or Wild Dunes.
-Having all your neighborhood’s covenants & restrictions, community by laws, HOA contacts, fees, and building rules will make your potential buyers feel that much more comfortable about buying in the subdivision and that you cared about the home.
+They will most certainly have an HOA with regime and community fees, especially those in gated resorts like Kiawah, Seabrook, Grande Dunes in Myrtle Beach, Litchfield By The Sea in Pawley’s Island, or Wild Dunes on the Isle of Palms.
+Having all your neighborhood’s covenants & restrictions, community by-laws, HOA contacts, fees, and building rules will make your potential buyers feel that much more comfortable about buying in the subdivision and that you cared about the home.
 Also, keep documents that pertain to additional features, repairs & upgrades you’ve added to the home since you’ve owned it.
-For instance sellers might have a generator or water softening system, and having the brochures handy with the specs of the units would be a nice thing to promote why your house is better than the one 3 doors down.
+For instance, sellers might have a generator or water softening system, and having the brochures handy with the specs of the units would be a nice thing to promote why your house is better than the one 3 doors down.